-Following the method shown in the illustration, place the Log boards (No. 2) and the Gable (No.10) onto the log cabin.
+Following the method shown in the illustration, lay the remaining Finisher boards (No.10) onto the log cabin.

-\Ensure that the boards are level and flush with each other as you lay each one.
+Ensure that the boards are level and flush with each other as you lay each one.

 Fix each board to the one below by screwing through the notch using 1x70mm screw per corner, as shown in the illustration